lhartmann/esp8266_reprap/README.md

 #ESP8266 I2S 32bit Realtime Shift Register Driver

-I believe I found a way to use just an ESP8266 module to control the stepper drivers directly.
+I believe I found a way to use just an ESP8266 module to control a set of 3D printer stepper drivers directly.
 This code demonstrates how.

 Background: